-Management's Discussion and Analysis - Unaudited (continued) For the Fiscal Years Ended September 30, 2022 and 2021
+HOUSING AUTHORITY OF THE CITY OF CAPE MAY Management's Discussion and Analysis - Unaudited (continued) September 30, 2023 and 2022

 Net Position, may serve over time as a useful indicator of an agency's financial position.
-In the case of the Housing Authority of the City of Cape May, liabilities exceed assets by \$550,637 at the close of the most recent year.
+In the case of the Housing Authority of the City of Cape May, liabilities exceed assets by \$445,626 at the close of the most recent year.
 The following table shows a summary of changes from the prior years: